-Wealth management firms need to face an ever changing regulatory landscape: GDPR, MiFID II and more recently, the retirement of the LIBOR benchmark interest rate, which can make compliance complicated.
-Can artificial intelligence-powered contract analytics technology help?
+Wealth management firms need to face an ever changing regulatory landscape: GDPR, MiFID II and more recently, the retirement of the LIBOR benchmark interest rate, which can make compliance complicated and asks for a massive repapering excercise.
+Can artificial intelligence-powered contract analytics technology help with repapering?
 Wait…what is contract analytics?

 The Problem for Portfolio Managers

 In 2021, the London Interbank Offered Rate – LIBOR is set to expire.
 The rate is included in a large number of financial agreements – which will need to be reviewed, interpreted and possibly amended.

 Many financial institutions, including wealth management firms, need to tackle the transition from LIBOR to alternative rates.